-- Involvement of our own valuation specialists in: - evaluating the Company's process of identifying possible indicators of impairment of the property and equipment; - evaluating the parameters used by the Company to identify indicators of impairment to ensure that these are reasonable; - evaluating the appropriateness of the impairment assessment methodology used by the Company; and - challenging the reasonableness of key assumptions and input used in estimating the recoverable amount of the property; - evaluating the adequacy of the Company's disclosures related to impairment of property and equipment in the financial statements by reference to the requirements of the relevant accounting standards.
+- Involvement of our own valuation specialists in: - evaluating the Company's process of identifying possible indicators of impairment of the property, plant and equipment and investment property; - evaluating the parameters used by the Company to identify indicators of impairment to ensure that these are reasonable; - evaluating the appropriateness of the impairment assessment methodology used by the Company; and - challenging the reasonableness of key assumptions and input used in estimating the recoverable amount of the property. - evaluating the adequacy of the Company's disclosures related to impairment of property, plant and equipment and investment property in the financial statements by reference to the requirements of the relevant accounting standards.